eworm-de/routeros-scripts/README.md

 Want to see it in action?
-I've had a presentation [Repository based RouterOS script distribution ↗️](https://www.youtube.com/watch?v=B9neG3oAhcY) including demonstation recorded live at [MUM Europe 2019 ↗️](https://mum.mikrotik.com/2019/EU/) in Vienna.
+I've had a presentation [Repository based RouterOS script distribution ↗️](https://www.youtube.com/watch?v=B9neG3oAhcY) including demonstration recorded live at [MUM Europe 2019 ↗️](https://mum.mikrotik.com/2019/EU/) in Vienna.

 > ⚠️ **Warning**: Some details changed.
 So see the presentation, then follow